What Causes Gout in the Elbow?

 How Is Gout in the Elbow Treated?

 Gout in the elbow doesn’t usually lead to surgery.
 Instead, a doctor will often first prescribe a round of non-steroidal anti-inflammatories to decrease redness, pain and swelling.
 More stubborn cases might lead to a steroid shot or medication.
 Patients are typically encouraged to exercise more regularly, and are often directed to take part in dietary restrictions that focus on limiting things which impact uric-raise levels.
 Those include red meat, drinks containing fructose, alcoholic beverages and seafood.
-A surgical option is usually only required for long-term sufferers who are dealing with debilitating episodes, or those who have suffered tendon and joint damage because of chronic crystal deposits in the elbow.
+A surgical option is usually only required for long-term sufferers who have developed an accumulation of gout crystal called tophi.
+This usually is located on the back side of the elbow and can get as big as a baseball.
+Surgery is often required for those who have suffered tendon and joint damage because of chronic crystal deposits in the elbow.

 Treatment for gout in the elbow may require the assistance of a rheumatologist, a doctor that specializes in gout (as well as rheumatoid diseases) and placement on medicine to decrease the level of uric acid in the blood.